TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-dashboard/advanced-configurations/templates/template-api.md

  - `name`: human-readable name for the template
  - `description`: a short description of the template, that could be used for example to indicate the configuration held within the template
  - `data`: a Tyk OAS API definition, the content of which will be used for templating APIs
- - `DBID`: a unique identifier assigned by Tyk when the template is registered in the Dashboard database
+ - `_id`: a unique identifier assigned by Tyk when the template is registered in the Dashboard database

 ## Registering a template with Tyk Dashboard
 To register an API template with Tyk, you pass the asset in the body of a `POST` request to the dashboard's `/api/assets` endpoint.